 Order the Knights of Columbus Free Throw Championship Kit (#FT-KIT) using this order form.
 You can also use the order form in the Council Report Forms Booklet (#1436), or call the Department of Fraternal Services at 203-752-4270.

 Schedule a date and location for the event.
 Contact schools, community centers and youth centers to reserve a basketball court.
 January is recommended for council competitions, February for district competitions, and March/April for regional and state championships.

 Sign ‘em up!
 Your Free Throw Championship Kit contains posters announcing the contest.
 Obtain permission to display them in schools, youth and community centers, and church vestibules.
 Make sure that entry forms/score sheets (#1598) are also available at these locations.
 Preregister contestants whenever possible.

 Enlist help from schools.
 Ask school superintendents, principals and athletic directors to promote your championship.
-Use clip art included in the Free Throw Championship Kit to make flyers for distribution to students.

 See if schools will hold preliminary competitions as part of their intramural or physical education programs.
 High school athletes should be reminded to check with their state high school athletic association about possible eligibility conflicts.
 Don’t forget to contact and invite the recreational and youth basketball programs in your community.

 Build public interest.
 Use the sample press release in the Knights of Columbus Free Throw Championship Rules, Regulations, Tips and Information Guide (#1928) to announce your championship.
 Retype the release on council letterhead, giving the details of your championship.
 Deliver or send it, along with clip art logos, to the editors of both local news and sports sections.